This article details common problems encountered with the MSMQ Transport and how to resolve them.

 - For every endpoint configure dependencies on the MSMQ service.
 The endpoints will then be automatically stopped/restarted in case the MSMQ service is restarted.
 Note the endpoints will be restarted only if the MSMQ service is restarted, but not if it's only stopped or only started.

-- If self-hosting, ensure that the critical error handling is configured correctly and custom callback method has been provided.
+- If self-hosting, ensure that the critical error handling is configured correctly and the custom callback method has been provided.

 Virtual Private Networks (VPN)